wxsd-sales/report-issue-macro/README.md

 ### Prerequisites & Dependencies:

-- Webex Device running RoomOS 9.15.x or above.
+- Webex Device running RoomOS 9.15.x or above
-- Device Web Admin or Control Hub access to enable and upload the Macro.
+- Device Web Admin or Control Hub access to enable and upload the Macro
+- A backend server to receive the issue details payload

 ### Installation Steps: